Sexual orientation and LGBTQ

 You can love whoever you want

 It is your right to love whoever you want.
 You have the right to live your life as you wish.
-You can marry a person with the same gender as yours or a gender other than yours.
+You can marry a person of the same sex as you as long as you both want to and are over the age of 18.
+You can also have sex with whoever you want, as long as both you and those you have sex with want to and are old enough.

 You decide if you want to tell others